Daniel-Lanchares/MSc-project/Results/README.md

   Currently doing an overfitting test to know whether the distributions **can** be learnt, even if that model wouldn't be able to predict anything new.
 To do this I started from a partially trained flow and fed it the same dataset of around 1000 images over and over.
-It currently stands at _logprob ~7.5_.
+It currently stands at _logprob ~7.5_, but it is fairly clear that the model can learn the necessary distributions.

 | dataset 32 | MSE from overfitting_test | units       |
 |:-----------|--------------------------:|:------------|